 The Question:

 I am writing to you with concern about SLAA in the U.K., and questioning whether they are breaking traditions.
-In the U.K. there are many that follow a structured way of working the steps known as the H.O.W. program.
-This is featured on the SLAA U.K. , and seems to dominate much of the U.K. fellowship.
+In the U.K. there are many meetings that follow a structured way of working the steps known as the H.O.W. program.
+This is featured on the SLAA U.K. website, and seems to dominate much of the U.K. fellowship.

 Having had many years in other 12 step fellowships, I’ve detected an almost “H.O.W. is the only way to do it” approach coming from the majority of members of SLAA – including a lack of sponsors doing it any other way – and people choosing to do it other ways being told that they “don’t have a program”.